JaxonKEKW/TPDebugMenuEditor/README.md

 # TPDebugMenuEditor
- Editor for Twilight Princess' Debug Map Select
+ Editor for The Legend of Zelda: Twilight Princess Debug Map Select